Asakusa Miyakodori · Est. 1950

 Five decades in the geisha arts.
 Master instructor (shihandai) of the Hanayagi school — the central school of the Asakusa flower district.

-Before You Arrive
+Before You Book

 Wear Socks

-Shoes come off at the entrance — socks are required for the tatami rooms.
+Shoes come off at the entrance.

 No Dress Code

 Casual clothes are perfectly fine.
-There is no formal dress code.

 Kimono Welcome

-Wearing a rented kimono?
-Even better — many guests love the full atmosphere.
+Many guests love the full atmosphere.

 Common Questions